JumaJuiceTime/TheHundredSaints/Adventuring/Travel.md

 ## Resting

-Characters must rest for 1 day per week of travel (i.e. 6 days of travel, 1 day of rest) or become exhausted (see [[Hazards and Challenges#Exhaustion]]).
+Characters must rest for 1 day per week of travel (i.e. 6 days of travel, 1 day of rest) or become exhausted.

 ## Searching Hexes